openid/OpenYOLO-Spec/android/introduction.md

    provider.
 5. Otherwise, there is no preferred provider.

-Where there is no preferred provider, the user must explicitly select the provider they wish to use for each hint and credential storage operation.
+Where there is no preferred provider, the user MUST be given the opportunity to explicitly select the provider they wish to use for the current operation.
 This minimizes the risk of "security surprise", where the user finds themselves interacting with an unexpected credential provider.